jhicksdev/oecd_rankings/README.md

 ./process_oecd_results.py
 ```

-This will generate `oecd_analysis.json` in the root directory, and if any OECD member countries are missing from the results, they will be listed in the `missing_countries` section of the `oecd_analysis.json` file.
+This will generate `oecd_analysis.json` in the root directory, and if any OECD member countries are excluded from the results, they will be listed in the `excluded` section of the `oecd_analysis.json` file.

 ## Contributing